-OUT OUTCOME 5: WE HAVE AN OPEN AND COLLABORATIVE LEADERSHIP ACTION DESCRIPTION PROGRESS ✓ 5.1.1a Produce quarterly" Our Place" community news brochures.
-Our Place was produced in the last quarter of 2022-23 after transitioning to a new print supplier, with the fourth edition being produced in June and will be distributed to residents in early July.
-The content of Our Place has kept its value of being a community newsletter focusing on the lifestyle of our city - both suburban and rural - with articles tailored to those areas along with broader and whole of LGA content. ~ 5.1.1b Undertake communication campaigns for Council's major projects and programs.
-The Communications Team has undertaken various campaigns supporting Council's ability to communicate with the community.
-Campaigns vary in size, reach and complexity.
-They are appropriately tailored to the needs of the team delivering the program, their expectations of the campaign and the community's needs to be informed and engaged.
-Notable campaigns include the Mayoral Charity Ball, Waste (Chemical Cleanout Day / Textiles Drop Off Day / Recycle Your Bicycle event), Trees for Mum, Council's Draft Operational Plan, Dunheved Road Upgrade Update, DV Safe Phone campaign, St Marys Lights Up Event, and Penrith Producers. ✓ 5.1.1c Investigate opportunities for new ways to communicate with the community.
-From April to June 2023, Council's Digital Communications team upgraded the corporate website platform from Joomla 3 to Joomla 4 and moved from Google Analytics 3 to Google Analytics 4.
+OUTCOME 5: WE HAVE AN OPEN AND COLLABORATIVE LEADERSHIP ACTION DESCRIPTION PROGRESS 5.1.1a Produce quarterly" Our Our Place was produced in the last quarter of 2022-23 after Place" community news transitioning to a new print supplier, with the fourth edition being brochures. produced in June and will be distributed to residents in early July.
+The content of Our Place has kept its value of being a community newsletter focusing on the lifestyle of our city - both suburban and rural - with articles tailored to those areas along with broader and whole of LGA content.
+5.1.1b Undertake communication The Communications Team has undertaken various campaigns campaigns for Council's supporting Council's ability to communicate with the community. major projects and Campaigns vary in size, reach and complexity.
+They are programs. appropriately tailored to the needs of the team delivering the program, their expectations of the campaign and the community's needs to be informed and engaged.
+Notable campaigns include the Mayoral Charity Ball, Waste (Chemical Cleanout Day / Textiles Drop Off Day / Recycle Your Bicycle event), Trees for Mum, Council's Draft Operational Plan, Dunheved Road Upgrade Update, DV Safe Phone campaign, St Marys Lights Up Event, and Penrith Producers.
+5.1.1c Investigate opportunities From April to June 2023, Council's Digital Communications for new ways to team upgraded the corporate website platform communicate with the from Joomla 3 to Joomla 4 and moved from community.
+Google Analytics 3 to Google Analytics 4.
 A translation tool was introduced to the Your Say Penrith community engagement platform, allowing users to translate the site into one of the top 10 languages spoken in the Penrith LGA - Arabic, Chinese (Simplified), Filipino/Tagalog, Greek, Hindi, Italian, Maltese, Persian, Punjabi and Singalese.
 Council's corporate website received 444,296 unique page views during the three-month reporting period, with the top five pages viewed being; Bulky waste collection, Careers, Waste collection schedules, Rates payments fees, and Search.
 There were 15,174 unique users to Council's Your Say Penrith community engagement site from 1 April - 30 June 2023, with 457 community contributions received.
 Council's social pages were similarly active, with a combined reach of 1.68 million.
-Consisting of 7,83K link clicks, 13,85K reactions, 3,18K comments and 1,86K shares across the April to June 2023 reporting period. ✓ 5.2.1a Review and adoption of Community Engagement Strategy by December 2022. • The Community Engagement Strategy and Participation Plan 2022-2026 and the Community Engagement Policy were adopted by Council at the December Council Meeting.
+Consisting of 7,83K link clicks, 13,85K reactions, 3,18K comments and 1,86K shares across the April to June 2023 reporting period.
+5.2.1a Review and adoption of The Community Engagement Strategy and Participation Plan Community Engagement 2022-2026 and the Community Engagement Policy were Strategy by December adopted by Council at the December Council Meeting.
+2022.